abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

 }
 ```

-The synchronous `doSomething()` method initialises a task that mutates the class's internal state.
-Print statements have been interspersed throughout the `doSomething()` and `test_doSomething()` methods in order to illustrate the order of execution.
+`doSomething()` is synchronous and initializes a task that mutates the class's internal state.
+Print statements have been interspersed throughout `doSomething()` and `test_doSomething()` in order to illustrate the order of execution.
 Below is an example of the order of execution when running the test:
 ```
 about to call synchronous `doSomething` method task about to start executing